robmarkcole/pycom-projects/PMS5003 air quality sensor/README.md

 </p>

 ## In use in the kitchen
 I get good readings with the sensor in the kitchen, below next to the toaster.
+I'm powering the wipy and PMS5003 from a USB charge pack, which outputs at 5V.

 <p align="center">
 <img src="https://github.com/robmarkcole/pycom-projects/blob/master/PMS5003%20air%20quality%20sensor/toasting.jpg" width="500">